 Atopy: Otherwise known as inhalant allergies, atopy is when a dog's immune system becomes overactive after it’s exposed to an airborne inhaled allergen.
-These can be anything from dust to molds or pollen.
+These can be anything from dust to mold or pollen.
 While the condition can’t necessarily be prevented, Shibas can be prescribed certain medications to help deal with the symptoms.
 Frequent baths can also aid in reducing the triggering allergens.

 ManyPets saw a number of allergy claims for Shiba Inus in 2022, including claims as high as about $190.

-Hip Dysplasia: If your Shiba is struggling to put weight on either one or both of their hind legs, it’s possible they could be struggling with something known as hip dysplasia.
+Hip dysplasia: If your Shiba is struggling to put weight on either one or both of their hind legs, it’s possible they could be struggling with something known as hip dysplasia.
 This common skeletal condition occurs when a dog’s hip joints don’t align properly with the socket; it can then become extremely painful and difficult for them to get around.
-This condition can be corrected with surgery, or managed by giving your Shiba joint supplements and pain medication.
+This condition can be corrected with surgery or managed by giving your Shiba joint supplements and pain medication.